davidpersson/li3_translate/README.md

 # Translatable Behavior
-### for the Lithium PHP Framework

-What this behavior does is enable you to have content of different locales/languages to be stored in your MongoDB database via your lithium based model.
+What this behavior does is enable you to have content of different locales/languages to be stored in your database via your lithium based model.
 You can also search and retrieve locale specific data simply.

-* At this moment the plugin is only compatible with MongoDB.
+_At this moment the plugin is compatible with MongoDB and all relational databases supported by lithium._

-If somebody wanted to make it adaptable then other data sources could be supported in the future.

 ## Installation